First Time Buyer Mortgage Milton Keynes

 What to Think About Before Applying for a Mortgage

 Before you start viewing properties, it is important to get a better understanding of what potential benefits you can get with your mortgage.
-That is why it is always best to speak to a mortgage advisor/broker as soon as possible.
+That is why it is always a good idea to speak to a mortgage advisor/broker as soon as possible.
 Another key thing that you should be thinking about is how you want to repay your loan.
 You can use our repayment calculator to give you a better understanding of what your mortgage repayments would look like.

 How to Get a Mortgage

 Once you have started looking into properties you will have to start looking at which properties you are able to secure a mortgage on.
-To find the best deal, it is always advisable (especially as a first-time buyer) to get a mortgage broker who will be able to take you through all the necessary processes and liaise with trustworthy lenders.
+To find the right deal, it is always advisable (especially as a first-time buyer) to get a mortgage broker who will be able to take you through all the necessary processes and liaise with trustworthy lenders.
 Lenders mainly base their loan decisions on your financial situation.
 We would advise that you definitely start saving if you haven’t already, as having a larger deposit makes lower interest rates available.

 Mortgages:MK will help you with your first steps onto the property ladder.
 We understand that buying your first property can be a daunting experience.
 Generally you will need a minimum 5% deposit, although a larger deposit will secure lower interest rates.
 We will guide you through the first time buyers’ options available and explain the costs and mortgage process clearly.
 From your initial enquiry until you get the keys to your new home, we’ll help you every step of the way.